treebeardtech/kubeflow-bootstrap/examples/k3s/README.md

 * 2 cpus and 16G memory in your dev environment (local or via SSH)
 * Higher limits for file handlers (this gets reset on system restart)

     ```sh
+    # Note that these must be run outside of a container
     sudo sysctl fs.inotify.max_user_instances=1280
     sudo sysctl fs.inotify.max_user_watches=655360
     ```